JohnCoene/javascript-for-r/_book/3-27-htmlwidgets-polish.md

 In this chapter, we polish the API that gio presents its users and provide guidelines to integrate other JavaScript libraries with R best.

-## Htmlwidgets & Data {#widgets-final-data}
+## Htmlwidgets and Data {#widgets-final-data}

-The gio package built thus far revolves around the `gio` function which expects a dataframe with three columns named `e`, `i`, and `v`, which is not great practice; there are ample reasons why very few functions do that.
+The gio package built thus far revolves around the `gio` function, which expects a dataframe with three columns named `e`, `i`, and `v`, which is not great practice; there are ample reasons why very few functions do that.

-First, it is unlikely that one comes across a dataset with such names in the real world thus users of the package will likely need to rename the columns of the dataset in order to use gio making the package rather unwieldy.
+First, it is unlikely that one comes across a dataset with such names in the real world thus users of the package will likely need to rename the columns of the dataset in order to use gio, making the package rather unwieldy.
 Second, this makes understanding and approaching the gio package more complicated; it will not be evident by looking at the examples, and usage of gio.

 Instead `gio` should accept the dataframe as the first argument and then the relevant columns to extract.
 This can be implemented in many ways ranging from arguments that accept the column names as strings to reproducing ggplot2's `aes` function.
-Below we settle for a solution probably lies somewhere in between: using non-standard evaluation to provide arguments that accept the bare name of the columns.
+Here we settle for using non-standard evaluation to provide arguments that accept the bare name of the columns.

 ```r
 gio <- function(data, source, target, value, ...,